How to Smudge. Before you begin, please read the cautions.

 Any action, undertaken with intention and belief can become a potent ritual.
 Consider your intention before you smudge and hold it clearly in your mind.
 You may wish to invite the spirit of the herbs to join you and guide and assist with your intention.

-If you are smudging a group, smudge yourself first.
+If you are cleansing a group, smoke yourself first.
 Offer smoke to the seven directions (east, south, west, north and up, down and centre) sometimes called the cardinal directions.

-It is often appropriate to smudge guests as they enter the space at a ritual, ceremony or special event.
-Smudge as if you were smudging yourself, fanning the smoke all over their body.
-You may want to speak an intention or a suggestion for the smudging as you do it.
+It is often appropriate to cleanse guests as they enter the space at a ritual, ceremony or special event.
+Cleanse as if you were cleansing yourself, fanning the smoke all over their body.
+You may want to speak an intention or a suggestion for the cleansing as you do it.
 For instance, "Allow the sacred smoke to cleanse your body and spirit and bring you present and available into this moment".